-- Aplastic anemia occurs when the bone marrow doesn't make enough red and white blood cells, and platelets.
+- Aplastic anemia occurs when your bone marrow doesn't make enough red and white blood

-- To treat the low blood counts initial treatment involves relieving symptoms.
+- To treat the low blood counts, early treatment involves easing symptoms.

-- In some cases, bone marrow transplantation may cure aplastic anemia.
+- In some cases, a bone marrow transplant may cure aplastic anemia.

 - Before your visit, write down questions you want answered.